olebole/irafdoc/doc/onedspec.fitprofs.rst

   <dd>Clobber or modify any existing output images?
 If clobbering is not
   enabled a warning is printed and any existing output images are not modified.
-If clobbering is enabled then either new images are created if merge is <tt>"no"</tt> or the new fits are merged with the existing images.
+If clobbering is enabled then either new images are created if merge is <span style="font-family: monospace;">"no"</span> or the new fits are merged with the existing images.
   Merging is meaningful when only a subset of the input is fit such as selected lines or apertures.
   </dd>